-Tennessee Valley Authority Environmental Quality Protection Specifications for Transmission Line Construction
+Tennessee Valley Authority Environmental Quality Protection Specifications for Transmission Substation or Communications Construction

-- 1. General Tennessee Valley Authority (TVA) and/or the assigned contractor shall plan, coordinate, and conduct operations in a manner that protects the quality of the environment and complies with TVA's environmental expectations discussed in the preconstruction meeting.
-This specification contains provisions that shall be considered in all TVA and contract construction operations.
-If the contractor fails to operate within the intent of these requirements, TVA will direct changes to operating procedures.
+- General Tennessee Valley Authority (TVA) and/or the assigned contractor and 1. subcontractors shall plan, coordinate, and conduct his or her operations in a manner that protects the quality of the environment and complies with TVA's environmental expectations discussed in the preconstruction meeting (including clearing and grading or reclearing and removal or dismantling).
+This specification contains provisions that shall be considered in all TVA and contract construction, dismantling, or forensic operations.
+If the contractor and his or her subcontractors fail to operate within the intent of these requirements, TVA will direct changes to operating procedures.
 Continued violation will result in a work suspension until correction or remedial action is taken by the contractor.
 Penalties and contract termination will be used as appropriate.
 The costs of complying with the Environmental Quality Protection Specifications are incidental to the contract work, and no additional compensation will be allowed.
-At all structure and conductor pulling sites, protective measures to prevent erosion will be taken immediately upon the end of each step in a construction sequence, and those protective measures will be inspected and maintained throughout the construction and right-of-way rehabilitation period. - 2.
-Regulations TVA and/or the assigned contractor shall comply with all applicable federal, state, and local environmental and antipollution laws, regulations, and ordinances related to environmental protection and prevention, control, and abatement of all forms of pollution. - 3.
-Use Areas TVA and/or the assigned contractor's use areas include but are not limited to site office, shop, maintenance, parking, storage, staging, assembly areas, utility services, and access roads to the use areas.
-The construction contractor shall submit plans and drawings for their location and development to the TVA engineer and project manager for approval.
+At all site perimeters, structure, foundation, conduit, grounding, fence, drainage ways, etc., appropriate protective measures to prevent erosion or release of contaminants will be taken immediately upon the end of each step in a construction, dismantling, or forensic sequence, and those protective measures will be inspected and maintained throughout the construction and site stabilization and rehabilitation period. - 2.
+Regulations TVA and/or the assigned contractor and subcontractor(s) shall comply with all applicable federal, state, and local environmental and antipollution laws, regulations, and ordinances related to environmental protection and prevention, control, and abatement of all forms of pollution. - 3.
+Use Areas TVA and/or the assigned contractor and/or subcontractor(s) use areas include but are not limited to site office, shop, maintenance, parking, storage, staging, assembly areas, utility services, and access roads to the use areas.
+The construction contractor and subcontractor(s) shall submit plans and drawings for their location and development to the TVA engineer and project manager for approval.
 Secondary containment will be provided for fuel and petroleum product storage pursuant to 29CFR1910.106(D)(6)(iii) (OSHA). - 4.
 Equipment All major equipment and proposed methods of operation shall be subject to the approval of TVA.
-The use or operation of heavy equipment in areas outside the right-of-way, access routes, or structure, pole, or tower sites will not be permitted without permission of the environmental technician or ROW forester.
-Heavy equipment use on steep slopes (greater than 20 percent) and in wet areas will be held to the minimum necessary to construct the transmission line.
-Steps will be taken to limit ground disturbance caused by heavy equipment usage, and erosion and sediment controls will be instituted on disturbed areas in accordance with state requirements.
+The use or operation of heavy equipment in areas outside the right-of-way, access routes, site, or structure, pole, or tower sites will not be permitted without permission of the TVA environmental technician or ROW forester.
+Heavy equipment use on steep slopes (greater than 20 percent) and in wet areas will be held to the minimum necessary to construct the transmission or communication facility.
+Steps will be taken to limit ground disturbance caused by heavy equipment usage, and erosion and sediment controls will be instituted on disturbed areas in accordance with state requirements and best management practices (BMPs).